benhoyt/cdnupload/README.rst

         * ``dest-help``: Show help and available destination arguments for the given Destination class.

   -d, --dry-run
         Show what the script would upload or delete instead of actually doing it.
-This option is recommended before running with ``--action=delete``, to ensure you're not deleting more than you expect.
+This option is recommended before running with ``--action=delete``, to ensure you’re not deleting more than you expect.

   -e PATTERN, --exclude PATTERN
-        Exclude source files if their relative path matches the given pattern (according to globbing rules as per Python's ``fnmatch``).
+        Exclude source files if their relative path matches the given pattern (according to globbing rules as per Python’s ``fnmatch``).
 For example, ``*.txt`` to include all text files, or ``__pycache__/*`` to exclude everything under the *pycache* directory.
 This option may be specified multiple times to exclude more than one pattern.

         Excludes take precedence over includes, so you can do ``--include=*.txt`` but then exclude a specific text file with ``--exclude=docs/README.txt``.